marcoplaitano/interactive-fiction/README.md

   {
     "title": "Scene 1",
+    # --- Example of description with array of strings.
-    "description": ["A new scene of the game."], "tag": 1,
+    "description": ["A new scene of the game.", "New line in description."], "tag": 1,
     "gameOver": false,
     "actions": [
       { "prompt": "Go back", "result": 0 },
-      # --- Go to scene 2 if user answers "hello", scene 0 otherwise
+      # --- Go to scene 2 if user answers "hello", scene 0 otherwise.
-      { "prompt": "What does 'ciao' mean?", "result": 2, "password": { "value": "hello", "fail": 0 }
+      { "prompt": "What is the meaning of ciao?", "result": 2, "password": { "value": "hello", "fail": 0 }
       }
     ]